Part 1 – Can I Recover Data after Format?

 High-level formatting is also known as logical formatting.
 It writes specific data into specific area of the disk according to the file system users have selected, in order to achieve the effect of disk/disk partition initialization and file deletion.

-High-level formatting includes the following operations: rewriting the corresponding region of partition table in Master Boot Record (MBR) and dividing certain disk partition space to store information that is used for file management, like file allocation table and file directory table, according to users’ selection on file system.
+High-level formatting includes the following operations: rewriting the corresponding region of the partition table in Master Boot Record (MBR) and dividing certain disk partition space to store information that is used for file management, like file allocation table and file directory table, according to users’ selection on file system.

-In the MS-DOS environment, we can make use of the FORMAT command to format hard drive.
+In the MS-DOS environment, we can make use of the FORMAT command to format a hard drive.
 However, the formatting operation is executed by Explorer in Windows OS.

 When high-level formatting is required?

-• Initialize drive: a new disk drive can’t be put into use before formatting.
+- Initialize drive: a new disk drive can’t be put into use before formatting.
 So if users want to use a new drive to store and manage data, they need to format it.

-• Change file system/drive size: once a drive is set, its file system and size are determined.
+- Change file system/drive size: once a drive is set, its file system and size are determined.
 When users need to change any of them, they have to format the drive again.
 However, we’d like to share the good news with them – they can achieve those easy purposes by using MiniTool Partition Wizard we mentioned before without reformatting.

-• Format inaccessible drive: the commonest case is that users open a drive, only to find it can’t be accessed.
+- Format inaccessible drive: the commonest case is that users open a drive, only to find it can’t be accessed.
 To further use it, users have no choice but to format this drive.

 All in all, please think twice before you finally decide to high-format your drive which saves business/personal files.
 Remember, though you are able to recover files from formatted hard drive in most cases, it’s not a 100% sure thing.
 Protection is always more important than recovery.